Cancer Research UK logo.

 Oesophageal speech after laryngectomy

-After surgery to remove the whole of your voice box (total laryngectomy), you are no longer able to speak in the normal way.
-But there are different ways you can communicate and learn to speak again.
+After surgery to remove the whole of your voice box, you are no longer able to speak in the normal way.
+There are ways you can communicate and learn to speak again.
+One of these is oesophageal speech.

 Types of communication